leohuber/leohuber.github.io/_documents/101_questioning_listening.md

 layout: document
 header: Questioning and Listening
 title: Questioning and Listening
-description: Theory and common approaches for questioning and listening
+description: Concepts and common approaches for questioning and listening
 ---

 # Fragen und Zuhören